-Applix).
-See one of us or one of the lab assistants if you need help using one of these word processors.
+OpenOffice.org Writer).
+See one of us or one of the lab assistants if you need help using one a word processor.

 Please be aware that your lab report will not (in general) contain the same sections as this one.
 Structure your report logically with sections appropriate to your lab assignment.

 The theme the author chose in this particular assignment was the simplicity of the code needed to accomplish a seemingly complex task.

 See this must read for detailed suggestions on how to write lab reports in computer science courses.

 ; MCS-177 Lab 1